FuelLabs/fuels-ts/apps/docs/src/guide/contracts/simulate-transactions.md

 <!-- This section should explain when to use the simulate vs call methods -->
 <!-- simulate_call:example:start -->

-`simulate()`: Suitable for both read-only calls and testing transactions that could modify the blockchain's state, this method allows you to safely validate how functions will behave without actually making changes.
-It's a powerful tool for validation, development, and data retrieval, providing confidence in your transactions and interactions with the blockchain.
+`simulate()`: Suitable for both read-only calls and testing transactions that could modify the blockchain's state, this method allows you to safely validate how functions will behave without making changes.
+It's a robust validation, development, and data retrieval utility method, providing confidence in your transactions and interactions with the blockchain.

 `call()`: Use this method when calling a function that modifies the blockchain's state, such as transferring funds or updating values.
-Keep in mind that if you use `call()` on a contract method that changes the blockchain state, it WILL spend your resources.
+Remember that if you use `call()` on a contract method that changes the blockchain state, it _**will**_ spend your resources.

 <!-- simulate_call:example:end -->

 ---

 It is worth noting that while `call()` can be used to execute read-only contract methods without spending resources, it's recommended to use `simulate()` for such calls.
-Using `simulate()` provides a guarantee that even if you accidentally execute a contract method that would normally change the blockchain, no resources will be spent.
-This additional safeguard makes `simulate()` a preferable choice for read-only interactions.
+Using `simulate()` guarantees that no resources will be spent even if you accidentally execute a contract method that would typically change the blockchain.
+This additional safeguard makes `simulate()` preferable for read-only interactions.

-> **Note:** Even though a `simulate()` call won't modify the blockchain's state and does not spent resources, the transaction must still meet its requirements to be considered valid.
+> **Note:** Although a `simulate()` call won't modify the blockchain's state and does not spend resources, the transaction must still meet its requirements to be considered valid.